-Do you know how Asian spend their Christmas?
-We don’t exactly have turkey, candles lit and eggnog like in the Western countries, but we do appreciate and celebrate Christmas in compassion with others.
-Let’s walk across Asia to see exactly how people celebrate Christmas.
-Our first stop is in Thailand.
+Our first stop is Thailand.
 Christmas is not widely celebrated in Thailand, and the 25th December is just a normal working day.
-While the religious meaning of Christmas might not be well-known to most Thai people, they know it's a festivity and are happy to celebrate together with the important month of the king’s birthday.
-In some places, elephants are dressed up in Santa Claus costumes and perform at local schools, distribute presents with their trunks.
-Christmas decorations are most impressive at Bangkok Central World, while carols and led lights to fill other tourist sites.
+While the religious meaning of Christmas might not be well-known to most Thai people, they celebrate this time of the year for a different reason as it's the month of the king’s birthday.
+In some other places, elephants are dressed up in Santa Claus costumes and perform at local schools, distribute presents with their trunks.
+In Bangkok, colorful Christmas decorations can be seen all over the places, especially at Bangkok Central World.

-Vietnam people, especially the youth, celebrate the Christmas Eve with excitement.
+Vietnamese people, especially the youth, celebrate Christmas Eve with excitement.
 In Ho Chi Minh City, the city center is quite crowded on Christmas Eve as people flock at the Nguyen Hue avenue to enjoy the light shows, take pictures and enjoy the Christmas spirit with friends.
-It the same in Hanoi, all corners of the Old Quarter are decorated and people gather at the St Joseph Cathedral.
+The same vibes can be seen in Hanoi, all corners of the Old Quarter are decorated and people gather at the St Joseph Cathedral.

-Japanese has their own kind of Christmas.
-Influenced by Americans, the Japanese celebrate Christmas and New Year Eve parties and don’t have Lunar New Year.
-However, because Christianity is not widespread, Christmas in commercial form is more popular.
+Japanese has its own kind of Christmas.
+Influenced by Americans, the Japanese celebrate Christmas and New Year Eve instead of Lunar New Year like many other Asian neighbor countries do.
+However, as Christianity is not widespread, Christmas in commercial form is more popular.
 People eat what they call "Christmas cake", a sponge cake with whipped cream and some fruit as toppings.
 The Japanese don’t have Santa Claus, instead, they have "Hoteiosho".
 He is described as an old man carrying a big sack and has eyes in the back of his head.
 That is why children have to behave when Hoteiosho is around.
-Still, Japanese lovers think that being together on Christmas is especially meaningful.
+Meanwhile, Japanese couples also think that being together on Christmas is especially meaningful.
 Christmas presents are usually exchanged between lovers or close friends.
-December is also the time for “oseibo”, a tradition in which gifts are exchanged between companies.
+December is also known as the time for “oseibo” - a tradition in which gifts are exchanged between companies.
 Nagano, the best base for skiing and other winter sports.

-In other places of Southeast Asia, Myanmar people celebrate Christmas for the whole December beginning from the 1st day of the month.
+Back in Southeast Asia, Myanmar celebrates Christmas for the whole of December beginning from the 1st day of the month.
 The occasion is gradually more popular as ‘Sweet December’ by both the youth and elders.
-Though Myanmar is a primarily a Buddhist country, Christians and Christmas were brought here by the British.
+Though Myanmar is primarily a Buddhist country, Christians and Christmas were brought here by the British.
 Therefore, non-Christians here also look forward to the celebrations regardless of religion or race.
-Interestingly, the church in Myanmar is decorated with golden yellow instead of the usual red, green and white colors.
+Interestingly, the church in Myanmar is decorated with golden yellow instead of the usual red, green, and white colors.

 Christmas in Myanmar